 NASAMS missile tests

 The air defence system successfully test fired AIM-9X Sidewinder short-range air-to-air missile in 2011.
+Raytheon and the RNoAF conducted maiden launch of the AIM-9X Sidewinder Block II short-range missile from the NASAMS launcher in May 2019.
 The RNoAF conducted a test firing of ground-based Evolved Sea Sparrow Missile (ESSM) from the NASAMS in July 2012.

 The NASAMS is equipped with three multi-mission launchers, each carrying up to six ready-to-fire missiles inside the protective canisters.
 It can be carried on truck and rail.
 The system features a 360° defence capability and is suitable for day and night, all-weather operations.